ucsc/site-specialevents/source/_events/kraw-lecture/2020/index.md

 ---

-### COVID-19: vaccines, variants & more: Our latest understanding of the science of COVID-19, & the road ahead
+### COVID-19: vaccines, variants and more: Our latest understanding of the science of COVID-19, and the road ahead

 ##### February 16, 2021
 **Virtual Lecture**